All Episodes

 You know, she's saying what's happening in Portland, you know, that's not democracy unfolding there.

-That's what uh that's what we call tyranny and dictatorship.
+That's what we call tyranny and dictatorship.

 President's only protecting federal buildings.

-Well, why didn't she prevent the mass shooting 15 people wounded this week?
+Well, why didn't she prevent the mass shooting, 15 people wounded this week?

 You know, the president blasting the mayor for not asking for federal help.

-You know, the the president reached out to the mayor to confirm he had plans to send federal resources.
+You know, the president reached out to the mayor to confirm he had plans to send federal resources.

 She doesn't want them.